thundercore/RandomLibrary/README.md

 # ThunderCore RNGLibrary

-Due to the difficulty of generating randomness on the Ethereum Blockchain coupled with the necessity of such a feature in many gambling/gaming contracts on smart-contract platforms, the ThunderCore team has decided to release a trusted random number API to allow smart-contract's to easily and reliably generate a random number on the ThunderCore network.
+The ThunderCore blockchain has an internal random number generation function.
+We now realize that this function can also be used by gambling/gaming applications who have grappled with the difficulty of generating randomness on the Ethereum Blockchain.
+A random number generation feature is necessary for gambling/gaming applications on the smart-contract platforms.
+With ThunderCore's trusted random number API, applications can reliably generate a random number on the ThunderCore network.
+This API requires trusting the ThunderCore accelerator but we believe that it should not be a concern for most applications dealing with small amount of tokens.

 Interaction with this Solidity library is as easy as the following:
 * Navigate to remix.ethereum.org, and import your smart contract.